AdmcCarthy/Stroop_Effect/README.rst

 .. image:: resources\images\Incongruent_QQ.png
    :scale: 100 %

-These plots demonstrate that neither distribution appears completely normal.
+These plots demonstrate that neither distribution appears normally distributed.

+Both suggest there are some seperate clusters occuring within the distribution.

+The congruent data has light tails and a skew to the left.

+The incogruent data set has heavy tails and a skew to the right.

 5. Inferntial statistics and results
 ------------------------------------

-What is your confidence level and your critical statistic value?
-Do you reject the null hypothesis or fail to reject it?
-Come to a conclusion in terms of the experiment task.
-Did the results match up with your expectations?

 Results
 ~~~~~~~